tbeckley/TEBsCode/README.md

 # TEBsCode
-All of my public code!
+All of my public code (sort of).

-I'm trying out github!
-Yay?
-Anyway, this is a branch test!
+Mostly just school labs and other stuff I don't have any other place for.